richardekong007/Property-pro-lite-api/apibdoc/docs.md

 - password: `@%%^$#&` (string) - This denotes the password of the user
 - phone_number: `08034734638` (string) - This denotes the phone number of the user
 - address: `No.5 Main Street` (string) - This denotes the address of the user

+## PasswordResetLink (object)
+- link: `<a href = 'https://property-pro-lite-api.herokuapp.com/api/v1/auth/reset-password-step2/1/token'>Click here to Reset your Password</a>` (string) - This denotes the password reset link

+## PasswordResetParam (object)
+- id:`1` (number) - This denotes the id from payload of a decoded token
+- token:`ajdhfhfe4834492847ndsjf.9349fhkla3r83h38424ncn38.93493483ebkdbdevu4i24gfk7346347a7&#&$` (string) - This denotes the generated token with JWT and an associated algorithm

 ## Property (object)
 - price: `60000` (number) - This denotes the price of this property